imagemadurai12/checkingacademy/README.md

 # checkingacademy

-This is based on the E Academy website checking version
+This is my updated version file